- Conduct a wireless site survey

-5. Use the correct access points for indoor and outdoor use

 Your WiFi network may require some outdoor coverage and in instances like this, you should elect to use outdoor access points to get the job done.
 It’s possible that wireless signal from your indoor access points may reach your outdoor areas and could be sufficient for your needs.
 Outdoor access points are able to ignore the elements and are resilient to most weather conditions and temperatures.
 We recommend Ruckus Wireless ZoneFlex T300 for outdoor use.

 There may even be instances where you would use outdoor access points indoors such as refrigerated warehouses where temperatures are regularly kept below the freezing mark.
 Another benefit of outdoor access points is that they are condensation resistant and have internal heaters that allow them to withstand situations where indoor access points would have failed.

 6. Pick the correct channels for your access points

 Proper channel selection is essential for excellent wireless coverage.
-In most cases you’ll want the access point controller to pick the correct channels for you.
+In most cases, you’ll want the access point controller to pick the correct channels for you.
 After all, this is what the controller is there for.
 When deploying multiple access points on the same network there is a chance that the coverage area from neighboring access points may overlap.
 Nothing wrong with this as long as the access points use non-overlapping channels.
-If the channels do overlap it could cause a situation where there access points interfere with each other.
+If the channels do overlap it could cause a situation where their access points interfere with each other.
 This can cause packet loss during browsing and a negative internet experience for those using your WiFi network.

-Current